Last Updated on 26/10/2025

 Wrapping Up

-URLs under “Discovered ‐ currently not indexed” are due to site quality, internal linkage, and crawl budget difficulties.
+URLs under “Discovered ‐ currently not indexed” are due to site quality, internal link structure, and crawl budget constraints.

 Here are some essential elements that might help your website be crawled and indexed:

-• Examine the quality and originality of your impacted pages.
+- Examine the quality and originality of the pages you impacted.

 FAQs

-“Discovered currently not indexed” in Google Search Console indicates that Google has found the page during crawling but has chosen not to index it.
+“Discovered currently not indexed” in Google Search Console indicates that Google found the page during crawling but chose not to index it.
 This status suggests that there may be issues preventing the page from being included in Google’s search index, impacting its visibility in search results.

-Diagnosing the reasons for pages being “discovered currently not indexed” involves examining potential issues such as crawlability, indexability, and content quality.
-Review factors like robots.txt directives, meta robots tags, canonicalization, duplicate content, and manual actions in Google Search Console to identify any obstacles preventing indexing by Google.
+Diagnosing the reasons for pages being “discovered, currently not indexed” involves examining potential issues such as crawlability, indexability, and content quality.
+Review factors such as robots.txt directives, meta robots tags, canonicalization, duplicate content, and manual actions in Google Search Console to identify any obstacles to Google indexing.

 To address “discovered currently not indexed” issues, focus on improving crawlability, indexability, and content quality.
 Remove crawl-blocking directives, ensure unique and relevant content, optimize meta tags, and request indexing through Google Search Console.
 Monitor progress and make adjustments to maintain indexation and improve search visibility.